SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # 56. - Infusion Adept

-You have studied the art of infusing magic into mundane objects to create temporary magical items, granting you two level 2 or below infusions of your choice from the inventor subclass.
+You have studied the art of infusing magic into mundane objects to create temporary magical items, granting you two level 2 or below infusions of your choice from the Artificer class.

 # 57. - Inspiring Leader